calacademy/balancing-the-sun/README.md

 |   |   |   |   +-- Technical
 ```

-Copy .env files into root of local balancing-the-sun project
+Copy .env files into root of local project.

+Copy movie.mp4 into "/public/video" directory of local project.

-Contents of fonts.zip (a “fonts” directory), should be added to project's “src”
+Copy contents of fonts.zip (a “fonts” directory) to project's “/src” directory.

+Copy contents of photos.zip (a “photos” directory) to project's “/src/img/”
 directory.

 ## Development and Build Notes